 Employee Well-Being and Mental Health

-Employee well-being has emerged as a top workplace trend in 2024, with companies recognizing that happy, healthy employees are more productive and engaged.
+Employee well-being has emerged as a top workplace trend in 2024 and will continue to be a priority for both employers and employees into 2025.
+Companies recognize that happy, healthy employees are more productive and engaged.
 In fact, the World Health Organization (WHO) estimates that mental health issues cost the global economy an estimated $1 trillion each year in lost productivity.
 This staggering statistic highlights the critical need for businesses to prioritize employee mental health and well-being.

 As the boundaries between personal and professional lives continue to blur, especially with the rise of remote and hybrid work models, employees are facing new challenges related to stress, isolation, and work-life balance.
 The flexibility offered by remote work is beneficial, but it can also lead to overwork, lack of structure, and a sense of disconnection.
 As a result, mental health support has become a central focus of this year’s workplace trends, with companies introducing wellness programs that include mental health days and access to virtual therapy and mindfulness apps.